Itrekr/rustyo/README.md

 ```

 Don't forget to then move the new binary to your path of choice again, as that won't update automatically.

+# Feedback and improvements

+Feel free to submit issues, additional stations or improvements on GitHub.